JiayuJeff/JiayuJeff.github.io/_pages/about.md

 ## Misc

 In my spare time, I’m passionate about music and sports.
 I play the piano and violin, and I also enjoy singing and sharing my performances on social media.
 For sports, football is my absolute favorite—I’m a member of both the HKUST Mainland Students Football Team and the Guangdong Experimental High School Football Team, and I truly cherish the memories and friendships from those times.
+I also enjoying sailing in the sea, and yatching makes me feel an incredible sense of freedom.

 Feel free to check out some of my music:
 - Me playing Chopin's Fantaisie-Impromptu: [Youtube](https://youtu.be/5r_Y9tE_fbo?si=Rnv-_KuOYPt7_rPF)